Skip to main content

 Scope

-This Policy applies to all College employees who are responsible for acquiring assets on behalf of the College.
-It also applies to employees who are responsible for the recording of an asset, calculating and recording of the annual Amortization Expense and revenue, and recording the disposal of all Capital Assets in the fixed assets ledger and general ledger.
+This policy applies to all College employees who are responsible for acquiring assets on behalf of the College.
+It also applies to employees who are responsible for recording an asset, calculating and recording annual amortization expense and revenue, and recording the disposal of all Capital Assets in the fixed assets ledger and general ledger.

 Definitions

-Accumulated Amortization: the cumulative amount of all amortization expense.
+Accumulated amortization: the cumulative amount of all amortization expenses.

 Cost: the total costs of acquiring a Capital Asset.
 This amount will include shipping, installation, duty and net of HST rebate.